McRaeAlex/NimbleFlight/website/blog/day3.md

-# Recieving input from a controller
+# Day 3 - Recieving input from a controller

 ## Links